 The goal is to improve the service level of passenger traffic and the operating conditions of freight traffic as well as to promote the development of conditions for passenger and freight traffic between Finland and Russia.
 The project will also boost traffic safety and reduce noise disturbance.
 The design and implementation of the entire project will be based on digital building information models.

-The project was launched in autumn 2016 and will be completed by the end of 2022.
+The project was launched in autumn 2016 and will be completed in the summer of 2024.

 The project includes two bridges that are technically demanding in terms of both design and construction.
 Once completed, the railway bridge crossing the Saimaa Canal will span over 200 meters.
 It will be built south of the existing railway bridge in 2018 and 2019.
 The old bridge will be dismantled later, once rail traffic can be transferred to the new bridge in connection with the overhaul.